 Accomplishing work with remote employees, even just a few time zones away, can be problematic.
 When you factor in the large time differences and varying work holidays that come with outsourcing offshore, you could be looking at some frustrating business interruptions.
 The good news is that many BPOs will work during U.S.-based hours.
 In fact, it’s quite common for many of their foreign workforces to work during their nights to accommodate American businesses.
 Make sure your provider is flexible and has a history of communicating any potential interruptions or conflicts as they arise.
 Any BPO that has endured the test of time will work with you to ensure that your new workforce is accessible when you need them.

 Don’t let the potential downsides of outsourcing with the wrong provider hold you back.
 The key is to find an experienced provider who can mitigate these issues.
-Not all outsourcing companies are created equal, so find one that is willing to evaluate your needs and offer viable solutions for the potential difficulties of outsourcing.
+Not all outsourcing companies are created equal, so find one that is willing to evaluate your needs and offer viable solutions for potential difficulties when considering outsourcing your back-office tasks.
 To find out more about why choosing Personiv is a perfect way to mitigate all of these issues, watch our video here.